Lucew/fp_growth/README.md

 Speed comparison with another
 [user implementation](https://github.com/chonyy/fpgrowth_py) is hard to make, since this implementation tracks item support already during the algorithm.
 While the [other implementation](https://github.com/chonyy/fpgrowth_py) computes the support later.
-In cases, where there are a lot of frequent patterns (lower min_support), the implmentation in this repository is much faster (~10x-20x).
+In cases, where there are a lot of frequent patterns (lower min_support), the implementation in this repository is much faster (~10x-20x).